-- 1. Decide upon the position of the boiler taking into account the clearances required for servicing and the flue terminal position. - 2.
-Tape the template to the wall (ensure it is level and the right way up) and mark the position of the holes for the boiler mounting bracket or, if applicable the wall jig fixings.
-If rear exit flue is used, mark the position of the hole for the flue.
+- Decide upon the position of the boiler taking into account the clearances required for servicing and the flue terminal position. - Tape the template to the wall (ensure it is level and the right way up) and mark the position of the holes for the boiler mounting bracket.
+If rear exit flue is used, mark the position of the hole for the flue. - Side exit flue Continue the horizontal centre line of the flue across the wall to the side wall, then along the side wall 185 mm (ensure the lines are horizontal).
+This will give the position of the centre of the hole for the flue. - Cut the 110 mm diameter hole (or use a 107 mm core drill) in the wall for the flue.